thimens/DataMapper/README.md

 A object mapper for .NET.
 It extends Database class of Enterprise Library Data Block.

 ## Overview
----
 With these extensions, you can fill your classes directly from database.
-You have these methods:
+There are these four methods:
  * ExecuteScalar
  * ExecuteNonQuery
  * Get<T>